mertcetiin/ReduxToolikt-Todo-Practise/README.md

-# React + Vite

-Redux Toolikt Practise
+# Redux Toolikt Practise

-The exercise I did to learn Redux toolkit has no design.
+* The exercise I did to learn Redux toolkit has no design.